StefanieSenger/Taxi_Rides/README.md

 # Taxi_Rides

-Following the Data Engineering Bootcamp by DataTalksClub.
+Project from the Data Engineering Bootcamp by DataTalksClub.

 [Link to GitHub Repo of the course](https://github.com/DataTalksClub/data-engineering-zoomcamp)